ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-5-1.md

-Chapter 5: Utilizing Technology for List-Making: Importance of Utilizing Technology in List-Making
+Importance of Utilizing Technology in List-Making
 ==================================================================================================

 In this chapter, we will explore the importance of utilizing technology in list-making.